benzenma123/EFI-For-ASUS-Zenbook-UX425EA/README.md

 </p>

 ## Working Hardware (Status)
-- CPU: Intel Core i5-1135g7
+- CPU: Intel Core i5-1135g7 but detected as Intel Core i7 something
-- GPU: Not working yet (missing kext & patch)
+- GPU: Detected as Iris Xe Graphics but no Acceleration (QE/CI)
 - RAM: Receive as 8GB LPDDR4X
-- WIFI: Intel AX201 work with itlwm.kext & heliport
+- WIFI: Intel AX201 work with AirportItlwm.kext (itlwm.kext too slow)
 - BIOS Ver: 320
 - Keyboard: Working perfectly
-- Trackpad: Not yet
+- Trackpad: Not yet without tweaks
 - USB: 2 thunderbolt with the USB-A is working
-- HDMI: Cannot export to a external screen
+- HDMI: Cannot export to a external screen execept you disable the built-in screen
-- Keyboard backlight: Somewhat
+- Keyboard backlight: Somewhat if boot into Windows or other os first
-- Sound: Work with some tweaks
+- Sound: Work with some tweaks and updating opencore
+- Ethernet: USB Ethernet work but not recommended to use a adapter that was 100mpbs or lower

 ## Tutorial to get the EFI